 When mechanization spread across the world after World War II, mules were no longer an important part of agriculture, and all donkey breeds suffered neglect.
 By 1977, there were only 44 Poitou donkeys in the world.

 Realizing that the Poitou was in danger of speedy extinction, donkey fans in several countries promptly set to work to conserve the breed.
 In America, Poitou donkeys were imported once again, first going to the Catskill Game Farm in New York in 1978.
 Private breeders also introduced donkeys from overseas in the 1980s and 1990s.

-The Poitou continues to make a comeback.
-While it is difficult to estimate the breed’s numbers in America due to confusion with partbreds sold as purebreds, there are nearly 400 Poitou donkeys around the world today.
+The Poitou population remains at critical levels.
+While it is difficult to estimate the breed’s numbers in America due to confusion with partbreds sold as purebreds, there are are an estimated 2,500 pure Poitou donkeys in the United States today.

 Today, most Poitou donkeys are kept as pets and companions.
 They are suitable for light harness work, however, including pleasure driving and some farm chores.